 Unlike the other diseases on this list, alpha-gal syndrome or mammalian meat allergy is not caused by a pathogen or an infectious agent.

 It is a condition that begins with the bite of a tick, which triggers an immune reaction to subsequent ingestion of mammalian meat (e.g., beef, pork, lamb, venison) and related products (e.g., dairy, gelatin).
+In 2024, there were 119 reported cases of alpha-gal syndrome in Delaware.

 The lone star tick (Amblyomma americanum) is the main species associated with alpha-gal syndrome in the United States, but it is possible that other tick species are involved.